Data science skills are now in huge demand across every field of science from particle physics to ecology, from drug design to climate change.

 First academic department in the UK to receive an Athena SWAN Gold Award for commitment to gender equality in higher education

 The majority of our research was rated 4*, the highest rating in the 2021 Research Excellent Framework

 You will learn a range of practical skills that are used by data scientists every day, and you will be able to use these skills across a range of different disciplines in future careers.
-We will also teach you how to read literature from new disciplines, so that you can be prepared to apply that knowledge to new fields.
+We will also teach you how to read literature from different fields of science, so that you can be prepared to apply that knowledge to new problems.